 Apple Air Pods & Air Pods Pro

 Review date: Nov.
 9, 2022

-What could happen if something goes wrong
+What could happen if something goes wrong?

 Can it snoop on me?

-What is required to sign up?
+What can be used to sign up?

-What data does it collect?
+What data does the company collect?

 Name, email, phone number, address